← Back to Articles

 What about Podnikio?

-Podnikio handles trade licence setup, annual tax filing, and quarterly advance payments — all connected to your invoicing and bank account.
-Our platform calculates your optimal method each year so you are never overpaying.
+Podnikio handles trade licence setup, annual tax filing, and any income-tax advances that apply — all connected to your invoicing and bank account.
+Our platform compares the available methods each year so you can review the lowest modelled result for your circumstances.

 Calculator